rtyley/submitgit/README.md

 _submitGit_ is a small step in trying to make patch submission more easy.
-If you create a pull request on [github.com/git/git/](https://github.com/git/git/pulls), _submitGit_ can close it for you by correctly formatting it as a series of patches, and sending it to the mailing list.
+If you create a pull request on [github.com/git/git/](https://github.com/git/git/pulls), _submitGit_ can send it to the mailing list for you, correctly formatting the patches.
 The discussion stays where it is- on the list -but at least that initial step is a little easier.